 Actor: Frank Kelly

 Reason: A fecking legend to many sitcom fans, Jack is undeniably grotesque and a pain in the ARSE to Ted and Dougal but he always makes us laugh with his constant curses and a terrible obsession with DRINK!
-Amazing when you consider how different actor Frank Kelly is in real life.
+Amazing when you consider how different the late Frank Kelly was in real life.